cynic-net/pactivate/README.md

 source.
 Note that some Linux distributions do not supply all of the base Python system in the standard package; with Debian for example you must install `python3-distutils` as well as `python3`.

+Note that this does _not_ use the the [`venv`] module that became part of the Python standard library in version 3.3.
+Not only is `venv` not available in earlier versions of Python, but, as [described in the `virtualenv` documentation][virtualenv-doc], `venv` is a stripped-down (and slower) version of `virtualenv` that doesn't receive updates as often.

 ### Contents